walidshaari/hybrid-eks-cp-localzone/README.md

 export AWS_SESSION_TOKEN=<CCCC>
 ```

-- Opt-in the Local Zone that you would like to run your workload in.
+- Opt-in the Local Zone that you would like to run your workload in `us-west-2-lax-1a`.

 ### Walkthrough